infobloxopen/themis/pepcli/README.md

 The latest command collects all test-&lt;number&gt;.json files and creates report based on all of them.

 ## Formats
-PEPCLI expects requests as YAML file.
+PEPCLI can take in PDP requests as a filepath pointing to a YAML or JSON file, or raw JSON.
+This guide will use requests as a YAML file.
 The file should contain two sections **attributes** and **requests**.
 Attributes section represents map which defines attribute and its type.
 Requests section lists all requests.
 Each request is a map of attribute name to its value:
 ```yaml
 attributes:
   s: string